The Best Walks in Sydney, NSW, Australia: Watson’s Bay to Rose Bay.

 Camp Cove, with Sydney CBD skyline in the distance

-A right turn leads us to Camp Cove, site of Captain Phillips’s first landing within Sydney Harbour on 21st January, 1788.
+A right turn leads us to Camp Cove, site of Captain Phillips’ first landing within Sydney Harbour on 21st January, 1788.
 It is a picture perfect little cove with golden sand and attractive houses – apparently when the plots first went on sale, sales were slow!

 Stairs at the end of the cove lead up to the South Head Heritage Trail, where a 1870’s cobbled road ascends to the head.
 A discreet turn leads to Lady Bay, one of Sydney’s nudist beaches.
 It is a strangely popular detour on the harbour jetboat trips!